vizvamitra/resume/README.md

 # Resume

 Hi!
-I'm Dmitry, a web developer from St. Petersburg, Russia with 4 years of experience in the field of professional web development.
+I'm Dmitry, a web developer from St. Petersburg, Russia with 5 years of experience in the field of professional web development.
+During the career I've successfully tried myself in various kinds of tasks including development from scratch, helping pre-existing complex projects to gradually evolve, working with large legacy code bases, careful refactorings, writing automated tests, infrastructure setup, etc. As a pragmatic person I optimize my work for the maximization of it's business value, and, being a swift learner, I'm able to solve novel problems quickly and efficiently.

 ## I code

 - ### Ruby

-    Most of my ruby code rests in private codebases, so there's not much to show here, yet I consider the folowing examples representative
+    Most of my ruby code rests in private codebases, so there's not much to show here, yet I consider the folowing examples representative:

     - My pull requests to `saintpruby_bot`, a telegram bot for our local community's ruby conference, for example [this][Keyboard dsl], [this][Talk command] and [this][Fallbacks & cleanup]
     - My pull requests to `uploadcare-ruby` gem, for example [this][Secure Auth] and [this][ResourceList]